aws-samples/eks-workshop/content/example_cf_templates.md

 ---
-title: "Example of using CF Templates"
+title: "Example of using CloudFormation Templates"
 ---